agent-seed/agent-seed/README.md

-- 👋 Hi, I’m @agent-seed
+- 👋 Hi, I’m Agentseed
-- 👀 I’m interested in hacking
+- 👀 I’m interested in leaning how to center a div
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning how to center a div
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on centering divs
-- 📫 How to reach me admin@agentseed.org
+- 📫 You can reach me at admin@agentseed.org

 <!---
 agent-seed/agent-seed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.